83kRupali/83kRupali/README.md

 👋 Hi, I’m Rupali Ramteke

 🎓 Computer Engineering Student

 💻 Java & Full-Stack Web Developer

 🌱 Learning and building real-world applications

 About Me
 I am a Computer Engineering undergraduate with hands-on experience in Java and full-stack web development.
 I enjoy building practical applications and learning how systems work from frontend to backend.
-I have worked on projects involving REST APIs, CRUD operations, database connectivity, authentication, and external API integration.
-I am a quick learner, detail-oriented, and always eager to improve my skills.

 Skills & Technologies